 - For any patients with matters you need to address before the day of surgery, tag or label their email as “ToDo”

-- Create a note file on your phone (or use a task system like Asana).
+- Create a note file on your phone (or use a task system like the free Asana).
 Then:

 - write a heading with the date of surgery